JetBrains/amper/docs/Usage.md

 ### Using Amper in Fleet

-> the latest [JetBrains Fleet](https://www.jetbrains.com/fleet/) can be used to work with
+> The latest version of [JetBrains Fleet](https://www.jetbrains.com/fleet/) can be used to work with
 > JVM, Android and Multiplatform projects.

 * See [the setup instructions](Setup.md) to configure your IDE and the environment.